-Tom Emma is a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
-He holds a Masters degree from Columbia University, and is specialized in sports conditioning.
-He is the owner of Power Performance, Inc. and has several books available, including "101 Strength and Conditioning Exercises & Drills for Basketball", "Peak Conditioning Training for Basketball" and "Peak Conditioning Training for Young Athletes".
-I appreciate this excellent article that Tom has contributed to the web-site...
+Tom Emma was a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
+He held a Masters degree from Columbia University, specialized in sports conditioning, was the owner of Power Performance, Inc. and published several books.
+Tom authored several other articles on this website.
+Sadly (after the original posting of this article), Tom died on June 8, 2011...
 Coach Gels.

 Once classes conclude, a hearty lunch ensues.
 Again, all meals, including lunch, are required if players hope to perform at their best later in the day at practice-not to mention having some energy left when it's time to study after basketball activities conclude.
 From there, it's usually on to life maintenance chores such as laundry, shopping, room/apartment cleaning, etc.

 Keep in mind, while the average student has his or her weekends basically free, college basketball players, because of games, practices, travel, etc. have no such luxury.
 Before you know it practice is looming and it's time to head over to the gym.
 Two to three hours of practice follow.

 As mentioned above, after the on-court action players often hit the weight room to pump iron, sit for film sessions/chalk talks, and engage in injury/recovery treatments.
 After a hot shower, it's on to training table.
 This includes consuming huge amount of nutritious food to replenish an energy depleted body.